 There is general agreement amongst natural healers and medical professionals alike, that changing a cancer patient’s diet is extremely helpful when someone is confronted with a cancer diagnosis.
 The goal of an alkaline diet for cancer is to achieve an optimal balance between acid-forming and alkaline-forming foods.
 The alkaline diet for cancer greatly reduces the strain on the body’s acid-detoxification systems.

 This is where a lot of people get confused.
 There are many food items that are acidic in their natural state (ie. Lemons, limes).
-However, after the process of digestion they produce what is termed as an “alkaline ash” once digested and metabolized by the body.
-So while you may think a lemon is acidic in the body, it is actually quite good at alkalinizing the body.
+However, after the process of digestion, they produce what is termed as an “alkaline ash” once digested and metabolized by the body.
+So while you may think lemon is acidic in the body, it is actually quite good at alkalinizing the body.

 Test Your Body’s Acidity or Alkalinity with pH Strips

 It is recommended that you test your pH levels to determine if your body’s pH needs immediate attention.
 By using pH test strips (Litmus Paper), you can determine your pH factor quickly and easily in the privacy of your own home.
 The best time to test your pH is about one hour before a meal and two hours after a meal.
 The optimal pH is 7.0 or higher.